Dynamics in music (volume) and changes in dynamics

 Some of the common Italian musical terms and symbols for dynamics in music are given in the table below.
 Adding this element into your music playing will add a depth and expression not possible by playing the notes alone.

-Symbols and signs in dynamics in music
+common dynamics in music

 Changes in volume can be sudden and dramatic, or more gradual over several bars of music.
 The more gradual changes (called crescendos and decrescendos/ diminuendos) are indicated using arrow symbols or sometimes dashed lines.
 The length of the arrow or line indicates the duration of the volume change.
 Letter symbols at the beginning and end of the arrows usually indicate the starting and final level of volume.
 Sometimes there’ll be no letter symbols indicating the magnitude of the volume change.
 And so it will be open to the interpretation of the player to give the piece a little of their own personal flair (looking at the dynamics in the sections surrounding can give you a hint on what’s likely appropriate).